shanemmattner/Embedded_Electronics_Course/Embedded_Electronics/chapter_01/01_LED_circuit.md

 Congratulations on making your first circuit!

+Now let's do a little experiment: take the LED out of the breadboard and flip it around.
+Notice what happens **HIDDEN TAB that student clicks on after doing experiment** LED's are part of a family of electronic parts called `diodes` which only allow electricity to flow in one direction.
+They will be very useful for various applications.
+**TODO** picture of LED off

-Now let's do a little experiment and replace the resistor.
+Let's try another experiemnt and replace the resistor.
 Take out this resistor from your parts:
 **TODO** picture of new resistor

 Replace the resistor in the breadboard with the new one.
 It doesn't matter which wire leg goes where: